 ShipperHQ keeps us legally compliant.
 I rest easier at night knowing they have our back.

-Now the largest military collectibles business in the world, IMA got its start when founder Christian Cranmer inherited his father’s collection of 300 antique weapons.
+IMA is now the largest military collectibles business in the world.
+It got its start when founder Christian Cranmer inherited his father’s collection of 300 antique weapons.
 The inheritance really piqued a passion in Cranmer.

-Since 1965, IMA has sold military weapons of all type, ranging from 17th century flintlock pistols, to World War II-era Italian General military uniforms.
+Since 1965, IMA has been selling military weapons of all type, ranging from 17th century flintlock pistols, to World War II-era Italian General military uniforms.
 Collectors, props masters and history buffs can all count on IMA for unique finds.

 But selling weapons online, even deactivated antiques, can pose formidable shipping challenges.

-For example, some of IMAs collectibles are restricted.
-A machine gun – even the entirely safe and deactivated non-firing ones that IMA sells – cannot be exported out of the United States without a license from the Department of State.
+For example, some of IMAs collectibles has restrictions.
+Even a deactivated machine gun cannot be exported out of the United States without a license from the Department of State.

 And while IMA employs a knowledgeable fulfillment workforce that manually reviews all exports, ShipperHQ is still IMA’s first line of defense to catch any errors.